 We develop our business activities sustainable way.
 We are committed to the fight against climate change and a model of sustainable economy.
 All within our strategy framework of corporate social responsibility and compliance with tax regulations.

 Iberdrola group acts as a motor for economic and social development by creating stable and quality employment.
-In this sense, it has committed to investing €75bn until 2025 to boost the industrial fabric and employment in the countries in which it operates.
+In this sense, it has committed to investing €75bn until 2025, that will increase to €150 billion in 2030, to boost the industrial fabric and employment in the countries in which it operates.

 Neoenergia operates in 18 states and manages 13.9 million supply points in a concession area covering more than 840,800 km2.
 The company serves more than 34 million people and, since 1 July 2019, it has been the main private electricity company listed on the B3 in São Paulo with a capitalisation of around 19 billion Brazilian reais.

 In view of the crisis generated by the COVID-19 pandemic, numerous voices are emerging from all areas of society suggesting the use this moment of recovery as an opportunity to drive the transition to a new socio-economic model that is climate-neutral, resilient, sustainable and inclusive.
 This is what is known as the Green Recovery, a vision to which Iberdrola group is fully committed and the horizon towards which it has been working for more than two decades.